Arind098/R-Assignment/Course3-Getting-Cleaning-Data/CodeBook.md

 # GETTING AND CLEANING DATA WEEK 4 PROJECT
-Ruben Jongstra
+Arind Mishra

 ## Description
-This code book summarizes the data and variables in tidyData.txt -- this is the output of the Week 4 project in the JHU course Getting & Cleaning Data while providing information on the Data Set and Attributes used from the original study
+This code book summarizes the data and variables in tidyData.txt -- this is final data set obtained  at the end of the Week 4 project in the JHU course Getting & Cleaning Data while providing information on the Data Set and Attributes used from the original study.

 # INFORMATION